Yaxahir/Country-Information-App/README.md

 # Country-Information-App

-this i the project of country information app using html,css and javascript
+this is the project of country information app using html,css and javascript